-Acquisitions are accounted for as business combinations and, accordingly, the results of operations are included in the accompanying statements of operations from the closing date of the acquisition.
+Acquisitions of proved properties are accounted for as business combinations and, accordingly, the results of operations are included in the accompanying consolidated statements of income from the closing date of the acquisition.
 Purchase prices are allocated to acquired assets and assumed liabilities based on their estimated fair value at the time of the acquisition.
 In the past, acquisitions have been funded with internal cash flow, bank borrowings and the issuance of debt and equity securities.